 Four unique promises underpin our services to give you total peace of mind.

-A big cat sanctuary in the Western Cape of South Africa dedicated to the rehabilitation of big cats.
+A highly ethical big cat sanctuary in the Western Cape of South Africa dedicated to the rehabilitation of big cats.
 The sanctuary is also a platform aimed at creating awareness about big cats in captivity and providing crucial education on animal welfare and the importance of changing breeding facilities into sustainable ethical projects.
-The sanctuary is home to 23 big cats of various species including; lions, leopards, cheetah, 0caracal, tigers, and jackals.
-All of the resident animals were rescued and have been rehabilitated from sources such as the canned hunting industry, household enclosures, illegal bone trade, unethical zoos or circuses, and more.
+The sanctuary is home to 26 big cats of various species including; lions, leopards, cheetah, tigers, caracal, and jackals.
+All of the resident animals were rescued and have been rehabilitated from sources such as the canned hunting industry, household enclosures, bone trade, unethical zoos or circuses, and more.
 The sanctuary is dedicated to each animal’s welfare, with the aim to rehabilitate and provide the best possible living conditions for animals who are unable to live in their natural habitat.
 The organisation provides education and advocacy around the threats facing big cats today.
 They aim to expose unethical practices such as; illegal poaching, hands-on lion experiences, breeding, using big cats in performances, and more.
 Through community education outreach, on-site education centre, training initiatives, and more, the conservation programme aims to evoke advocacy and change for big cats.

 The sanctuary is located in the Overberg area of the Western Cape.
 The provided accommodation is in a shared home on the property, which will be home to other international participants.
 There is a swimming pool and braai facilities on site, as well as access to beautiful scenic walks.
 There are many nearby areas to explore including: